Generic Name: dabrafenib (da bRAF e nib)

 Other drugs may interact with Tafinlar, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-More Tafinlar resources
+More about Tafinlar (dabrafenib)

 Where can I get more information?